 The assignments for the upcoming week are posted prior to class on a weekly page in Canvas (our LMS)

 .
 You can gauge what each teacher will expect by reading each course's syllabus; these can be downloaded from the Courses

 Each instructor will handle this individually; however, you can typically expect turn over to be about one week for assignments unless the instructor notifies the students.
 The evaluated work will be released to the student on CANVAS (LMS).
 Students will receive a notification when they have graded work.
 Teachers will offer written comments, an audio commentary, a video commentary or a combination of any of these.

-If you are interested in joining the consortium at Open Tent Academy, we’d love to hear from you!
-Please email Eva Goldstein-Meola at email@example.com.
-Please attach your CV with your teaching history, homeschooling experience and what you would like to teach.
+Make sure to attach your CV with your teaching history, homeschooling experience, and what subject(s) you are interested in teaching.
 We are always looking for amazing teachers!